-Guy R. Cook is a Des Moines, Iowa, native.
-He has been practicing law more than 30 years.
-He is a board certified trial lawyer by the National Board of Trial Advocacy.
+Guy R. Cook has been practicing law more than 30 years.
+He is a double board certified trial lawyer by the National Board of Trial Advocacy.
 Guy has served as counsel in more than 1000 litigated matters and has tried more than 200 jury trials.
 He is one of only 20 Iowa attorneys to be inducted into the Million Dollar Advocates Forum for verdicts and settlements in excess of one million dollars.
 Guy is recognized in both The Best Lawyers in America publication and the list of Iowa Super Lawyers.

 Guy has extensive and wide-ranging courtroom experience.
 He has successfully defended major business litigation, obtained million dollar jury verdicts, and successfully defended significant federal criminal cases.
 He has tried complex civil and criminal cases throughout the state of Iowa, including wrongful death, serious personal injury, products liability, securities fraud, bank fraud, medical malpractice, health care, semi truck collisions, insurance fraud, sexual assault, false arrest, dram shop, and breach of contract claims.

 Guy is a graduate of the University of Iowa and Drake University Law School.
 He worked his way through school as a union ironworker, campus security officer, and law library assistant.
 While in school Guy was vice president of the Liberal Arts Student Association, resident advisor for Acacia fraternity, and worked as a legislative intern in the Iowa General Assembly.
 During law school he was a staff writer and researcher for the Drake Law School Legal Research Service and a prosecutor intern in the Polk County Attorney's Office.